racket/release-catalog/scripts/README.md

     (build-path (find-system-path 'pref-dir) "github-user-credentials.rktd")

-should contain a Github "personal access token" (see Settings, Personal access tokens) with the authority to manipulate the relevant repositories.
+should contain a Github "personal access token" (see Settings, Developer Settings, Personal access tokens) with the authority to manipulate the relevant repositories.
 Specifically, `read`ing from the file should produce a string containing the token.

 Even scripts that don't write to repositories may need a token to avoid hitting the rate limit for unauthenticated applications.